Guide to waterfowl ammo

 Tungsten Based Loads

 When conditions are at their worst, tungsten based loads offer the most margin for error.
+They provide the highest density and penetration, but performance still depends on pattern quality and consistency.

 What Impacts Performance in the Field